siakaramalegos/perf_workshop/README.md

 ## About the trainer

-**Sia Karamalegos** is a developer, international conference speaker, and writer.
+**Sia Karamalegos** is a web developer passionate about performance as well as an international conference speaker and writer.
 She is a Google Developer Expert in Web Technologies and a Women Techmakers ambassador.
 She co-organizes #FrontEndParty, GDG New Orleans, and NOLA Hack Night in the New Orleans area.
 She is the founder and lead developer for Clio + Calliope Web Development and was recognized in the Silicon Bayou 100, the 100 most influential and active people in tech and entrepreneurship in Louisiana.
 When she's not coding, speaking, or consulting, Sia likes to write stories and dabble in charcoal figure drawing.
 She's also an avid endurance athlete.

 [Twitter](https://twitter.com/thegreengreek) | [Website](https://siakaramalegos.github.io/) | [Github](https://github.com/siakaramalegos) | [Blog](https://medium.com/@thegreengreek) | [StackOverflow](https://stackoverflow.com/users/5049215/sia?tab=profile) | [LinkedIn](https://www.linkedin.com/in/karamalegos)